 - 60 g (¼ cup) coconut oil (or sub olive or vegetable oil)

 - 8 tablespoons maple syrup (or sub any other sweetener)

 - 1 teaspoon vanilla extract

-Mix well, adding a tiny splash of plant-based milk if it's looking too dry
+- Mix well, adding a tiny splash of any plant-based milk if it's looking too dry.

 - You'll need to keep your tin of coconut milk in the fridge overnight for the rich creamy bit to separate from the watery bit at the bottom.
 Make sure it is full fat coconut milk, otherwise this separation won't happen and you won't be able to make this cream!

 - Open the tin upside down - the coconut cream will be at the bottom and you can just pour off the watery liquid (save this for adding to soups or smoothies).

 - Place the thick, creamy part into a bowl.

 - Add the beetroot powder (if using).

 - Use an electric whisk (or a manual one and a lot of elbow grease) to whip up the coconut cream until light and fluffy.